json-schema-org/community/programs/sponsors/sponsors.md

 Gold sponsors donate $1,000 per month to the project, and get the following benefits:

-- Same benefits as silver sponsors (visibility on main page, and thank you posts).
+- Same benefits as silver sponsors.
 - Company logos on all [https://json-schema.org](https://json-schema.org) page footers.

 ## What will the project do with the money?